 Isocyanates, specifically methylene diphenyl diisocyanate (MDI) and toluene diisocyanate (TDI) are the leading cause of work-related asthma.
 MDI and TDI are linked with toxic spray foam.

-Formaldehyde may be used to produce MDI in spray foam.
-This cancer-causing chemical is characterized by a peculiar, sweet odor.
-Typical reactions to formaldehyde include:
+In fact, people may use formaldehyde to produce MDI in spray foam.
+This cancer-causing chemical has a characteristic, peculiar, sweet odor.

-Symptoms may not occur immediately.
-Several IndoorDoctor clients have reported adverse health effects months or even years after moving into a home or working in a building with toxic spray foam insulation.
+As a matter of fact, symptoms may not occur immediately.
+Several IndoorDoctor clients have reported adverse health effects months or even years after moving into a home or working in a building with toxic spray foam insulation, for instance.

 Posted in Articles